waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received a BERRY from a man on Route 30.
 - Received 5 POKé BALLS from a scientist in Elm's Lab.
 - Traded a Bellsprout for an Onix with a Youngster in Kyle's House (Violet City).
+- Received HM05 (Flash) from the Elder in Sprout Tower.

 ### Observed Movesets
 - G (TOTODILE) learned WATER GUN at Lv13.